exodusprime1337/dotfiles/README.md

 This setup environment relies on GNU stow to replicate certain folders and files up one directory to the root of the home folder.
 From there you can run the ansible playbook in this repository to installed the below listed apps.

 Oh My Posh is installed here, in the `.config/ohymyposh/` folder is a `config.json` or `config.toml` file.
 You can replace the contents of this file with any theme you'd like to change look and feel of the terminal.
+Make sure to edit the .zshrc to target your particular profile.

 ## What is installed with this repository?
 ### Desktop Apps